 Click here to find the exact road to get there

-We visited beginning of March, when the weather is Dubai is very pleasant (around 22 deg during the day).
-Yet, it felt surprisingly hot .
+What is the best time to visit Dubai?
+We visited at the beginning of March when the weather in Dubai is very pleasant (around 22 deg during the day).
+Yet, it felt surprisingly hot.
 I was wearing open sandals and the sand was burning my feet.
-You also need to go up and down some mini sand dunes to visit the different houses, and the effort will warm you up.
+You also need to go up and down some mini sand dunes to visit the different houses, and the effort will make you hot rapidly.

-To enjoy your time there, I suggest to visit between October and March.
-If you decide to go later, I recommend wearing some closed shoes and a hat, and bring some water as well.
+To enjoy your time there, I suggest visiting between October and March.
+If you decide to go later, I recommend wearing some closed shoes and a hat and bring some water as well.